KlosStepan/Rust-to-Wasm-packages/README.md

 </p>

 ## Wasm project overview
-There are 2 possibilities of using Rust for building web application targeting WebAssembly:
+There are 3 possibilities of using Rust for building web application targeting WebAssembly:
 1. ~~`wholesome application` in Rust operating DOM via browser DOM API [^3],~~
-2. `modules` that are Wasm binaries wrapped with JavaScript API [^4].
+2. `modules` that are Wasm binaries wrapped with JavaScript API [^4],
+3. `React Component` using [wasm_react](https://docs.rs/wasm-react/latest/wasm_react/) for using React stuff in Rust.

 We are going to explore option `2` since our goal is to write modularized middleware in Rust.